kostrykin/LibCarna-Python/README.md

 ## 1. Limitations

 * Only 8bit and 16bit volume data are supported at the moment.
-* DRR renderings are not exposed to Python yet.
+* Only a subset of rendering stages is exposed to Python yet.
 * Build process is currently limited to Linux-based systems.

 ---